chauff/cse1500-web-transcripts/_practicals/assignment-rubric.md

 ### Possible questions / tasks

-- Show off a `HEAD` and `GET` request via telnet.
-What is the difference between the two?
+- Show off a `HEAD` and `GET` request via telnet or openssl.
+What is the difference between the two requests?
 - Execute the `PUT` request.
 - What is the difference between authentication using telnet vs. a browser?
 - Show off the board game design.